CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

     If there are no errors, continue to the next section; otherwise, check if the errors have any instructions for rectifying the issue and follow them.

     If there are no useful instructions, check that all previous steps have been followed correctly and, if not, rectify it and run the command again. <br /><br />If this does not work, please contact [Cortex Service Portal][] for further assistance.
-The `WhatIf` script will have created a temporary version of the config file showing what changes would be made to it when the script runs.
+The `WhatIf` script will have created a temporary version of the config file in the script location, showing what changes would be made to it when the script runs.
 The name is appended with `-WhatIf` (e.g. `Cortex.Innovation.Install.Config-WhatIf.json`).
 This file can be provided when obtaining support.

 ## Run Installation Script